7 Reasons Why Your Website Isn’t Converting View Into Sales

-Here’s what make a testimonial / review effective
+What make a testimonial or review effective?

-- Is short and direct
+- Short and direct

-- Is specific enough to sound authentic
+- Specific enough to sound authentic

-- Backs up your claims:
+- Back up your claims:

-- Reinforces your unique value proposition, and/or
+- Reinforce your unique value proposition, and/or

 Little known fact #1: If you have a testimonial carousel, you don’t have testimonials